One Hundred Years of Solitude: Rebeca

+Pilar Ternera

 Pilar is a local woman who moved to Macondo to escape the man who raped her as a teenager.
 She sleeps with the brothers Aureliano and José Arcadio.
 She becomes the mother of their sons, Aureliano José and Arcadio respectively.
 Pilar reads the future with cards, and every so often makes an accurate, though vague, prediction.
 She has close ties with the Buendías throughout the whole novel, helping them with her card predictions.
 She dies some time after she turns 145 years old (she had eventually stopped counting), surviving until the last days of Macondo.

 She plays an integral part in the plot as she is the link between the second and the third generations of the Buendía family.
 The author highlights her importance by following her death with a declaratory "it was the end."